cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 </HighlightBox>

 1. A packet commitment is stored on blockchain A and the tokens to be sent are escrowed on chain A (top left of the image)
-2. A relayer takes note of the packet to be sent and submits a `MsgReceivePacket` on the destination chain, along with a proof to be verified by the chain A light client on chain B (middle of the image)
+2. A relayer takes note of the packet to be sent and submits a `MsgRecvPacket` on the destination chain, along with a proof to be verified by the chain A light client on chain B (middle of the image)
 3. **With IBC, the value that tokens represent can be transferred across chains, but the token itself cannot.**
    Hence, blockchain B mints its own representative tokens in the form of _voucher_ replacement tokens.
 They will be characterized by the IBC denoms `IBC/...` (bottom right image)